Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Towards invariant measures and stationary solutions

 \subsection{Delay equations with stochastic negative feedback}

 In this section we demonstrate how to apply Theorem \ref{cor:main}.
 A general approach would be to search for a real-valued family $(Z_t)_{t\geq \tau}$ that is bounded in probability and such that

-We will perform this method on delay equations with stochastic negative feedback, as preparation for {\S}\ref{Sec6}.
+We perform this method on delay equations of the form \eqref{eq:MGeq4}, i.e., delay equations with stochastic negative feedback, as preparation for \cite{artikel2-MG}.
 Of course, invoking Theorem \ref{cor:cor:main} would also have sufficed.

 \begin{corollary} Suppose that $f:\mathbb R\to \mathbb R$ is locally Lipschitz continuous, positive on $(0,\infty)$, and bounded from above.
-In addtion, assume $\gamma,r>0$.
+In addition, assume $\gamma,r>0$.
 Consider the stochastic delay differential equation

 where $a,b$ are time-independent and proper locally Lipschitz.
-Furthermore, assume $L=(L(t))_{t\geq 0} $ is of class \textnormal{(HIntL).} Let $\alpha,\beta\geq 0$ be non-negative constants such that
+Further, assume $L=(L(t))_{t\geq 0} $ is of class \textnormal{(HIntL).} Let $\alpha,\beta\geq 0$ be non-negative constants such that

-Assume that for every initial process $\Phi$ the corresponding solution exists globally.
-If some solution is bounded in probability, then there exists an invariant measure and hence a stationary solution. \end{corollary} \begin{proof} According to Theorem \ref{cor:main}, it suffices to show
+Finally, assume that for every initial process $\Phi$ the corresponding solution exists globally.
+If one of these solutions is bounded in probability, then there exists an invariant measure and hence a stationary solution. \end{corollary} \begin{proof} According to Theorem \ref{cor:main}, it suffices to show

 for some solution $Y=(Y(t))_{t\geq 0}$ bounded in probability, where

 Let $M$ be an upper bound for the nonlinearity $f$.
 A straightforward computation shows

 Hence, due to the fact that the exponential is invertible, condition \eqref{eq:bound!} is satisfied whenever the family $(\|Y_t\|_\infty)_{t\geq 0}$ is bounded in probability.
 Appealing to Proposition \ref{thm:interstep} completes the proof. \end{proof}